 Successful applicants come from a wide range of educational backgrounds and life experiences.
 Their common career goal is to earn a living while providing support and guidance to others.

-- Adult Student Status of 19 years of age, and 1 year work experience for all Diploma and Certification programs.
-Undergraduate degree required for Diploma program specializing in the Practice of Psychotherapy.
+- Adult student status (19 years of age and 1 year work experience) for Diploma and Certificate programs.
+Undergraduate degree required for Diploma program specializing in psychotherapy.

 - Completion of the Counselling Aptitude Assessment (CAA).
-Responses to this questionnaire are used by the admissions department as a measure of an applicant’s suitability for counsellor training, and proficiency with the English language.
+Responses to this questionnaire are used by the KCPC admissions department as a measure of an applicant's suitability for counsellor training and proficiency with the English language.

 - Students with pre-existing medical, psychiatric or substance related conditions that may interfere with their ability to complete the training program require a letter of recommendation from an attending specialist.

 - Admissions interview in-person or by phone to evaluate applicants’ expectations and career goals relevant to the learning objectives of the program; completion of a short orientation course may be required to determine suitability for Distance Education.